egumasa/engagement-annotation-project/docs/Part2_Getting_Ready_to_Annotate.md

 - **Though** there were several ‘couples’, these were definitely not the norm.
 - The Bush administration, **as** we all know, has rejected the Kyoto agreement

+### Multi-word subordinate conjunctions (Modified!!!)
+When an engagement meaning is realized by a multi-word subordinate conjunctions such as *as long as* and *where or not*, you will put a tag on the multi-word sequence.
+- **As long as** the response addresses the question, it can be long.

 ### Coordinating conjunctions
 When an engagement meaning is realized by a coordinating conjunctions such as *but* and *yet*, you will put a tag on that item.
 - **But** look at what he achieved.